Post office buys 9,250 electric vans, 14,000 charge stations

 The gas-powered vehicles fill an urgent need, the Postal Service said in a statement Tuesday.

-Contracts totaling $260 million for the charging stations went to Blink Charging Co., Siemens Industry Inc., and Rexall USA Energy Solutions, the Postal Service said.
+Contracts totaling $260 million for the charging stations went to Blink Charging Co., Siemens Industry Inc., and Rexel USA Energy Solutions, the Postal Service said.

 Charging stations will be installed at several Postal Service facilities including sorting and delivery centers, starting in the third quarter of this year.

-Note: This story has been updated to correct the delivery dates for the vehicles.
-The E-Transit vans will start being delivered in December, not November, and the gas-powered vehicles will start being delivered in November, not December.
-It also fixes the spelling of one of the charging-station companies.
-Its Rexel, not Rexall, USA Energy Solutions.